DomenSoberl/gymnasium_qr/README.md

 ### Actions and observations

 Actions control the speeds of the two joints (upper and lower).
 A positive value denotes CCW rotation, a negative value CW rotation.
+The speed can be set within the interval [-10 deg/s, 10 deg/s], which is translated to the interval [-1.0, 1,0] for the input velocity variables.

 Observations are the following: